-Plane returns to LAX after flying with wrong passenger for hours, airline says
+Plane returns to LAX after flying with wrong passenger for hours

 "A flying first for me: 4 hours into an 11 hour flight and we are turning around because we have a passenger who isn't supposed to be on this plane," she tweeted.
 "Why ... why do we all gotta go back, I do not know."

-As the flight to nowhere returned to Los Angeles, Teigen made her questions known.
+As the flight returned to Los Angeles, Teigen made her questions known.

 "Why did we all get punished for this one person's mistake?
 Why not just land in Tokyo and send the other person back?
 How is this the better idea, you ask?
 We all have the same questions."